 \subsection{The QUBO problem}

 Quantum discrete optimization emerged in the context of the ground state search problem in the scope of the Ising model~\cite{santoro2006optimization}.
-Such a model is equivalent to the QUBO which generally is an NP-hard discrete optimization problem where a cost function, $C$ which is a quadratic function of classical binary variables, is minimized.
-That is, the task is to find $\min_{\vec{x}}(C)=\min_{\vec{x}}(\vec{x}^TQ\vec{x})$, where $\vec{x} \in \{0,1\}^{n_c}$ is a vector of $n_c$ binary variables that correspond to the $n_c$ nodes in the problem graph, see Fig.~\ref{fig:MaxCut}, and $Q$ is a real, upper triangular matrix corresponding to the weights of the graph's edges.
+This model is equivalent to the QUBO which generally is an NP-hard discrete optimization problem where a cost function, $C$, which is a quadratic function of classical binary variables, is minimized.
+That is, the task is to find $\min_{\vec{x}}(C)=\min_{\vec{x}}(\vec{x}^TQ\vec{x})$, where $\vec{x} \in \{0,1\}^{n_c}$ is a vector of the $n_c$ binary variables that correspond to the $n_c$ nodes in the problem graph, see Fig.~\ref{fig:MaxCut}, and $Q$ is a real, upper triangular matrix corresponding to the weights of the graph's edges.

 One of the canonical and well-studied QUBO problems is the {\tt MaxCut} problem, which is a search for the partition of the graph's nodes into two complementary sets, such that the total weights of edges between these two sets is as large as possible.
 A node is a member of one set if its value is zero and a member of the other set if its value is one.
 An example of finding the maximum cut of an unweighted 5-node graph is shown in Fig.~\ref{fig:MaxCut}.
-The QUBO version of the arbitrary {\tt MaxCut} problem is based on a minimization of the following quadratic function:
+The QUBO version of the arbitrary {\tt MaxCut} problem is based on a minimization of the following quadratic function

 where $d_{ij}$ is the weight of the edge between $i$th and $j$th nodes in the studied graph.